Canon M200 vs Fujifilm X-S10

 It is notable that the X-S10 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The M200 does not feature such a mic input.

 Both the M200 and the X-S10 are recent models that are part of the current product line-up.
 The M200 replaced the earlier Canon M100, while the X-S10 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the M200 and X-S10 can be found, respectively, in the Canon M200 Manual (free pdf) or the online Fujifilm X-S10 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon M200 and the Fujifilm X-S10?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.